Last updated on · About 5 minutes to read.

 The site isn’t only about the systems themselves.
 It’s about the surrounding culture, the noise and optimism’s uneven mixture with dread.
 I have ideas, notes and questions, and it suits my purposes so far, I think.

-I use characters when I work with language models.
+I use characters (gasp!) when I work with language models.
 It started as a mnemonic trick and became a structure.
 Giving tone and character to a machine helps me think clearly.
 The voices I create are not companions.
 Think of them as scaffoldings to keep me engaged.